saraspotey2-debug/Experiment-7/README.md

 3. The condition is checked before every iteration.If the condition is True, the loop body executes.When the condition becomes False, the loop stops.
 4. Flow of Execution- Start, check the condition, if the condition is True, execute the loop body, update the loop variable, go back to step 2 and if the condition becomes False, exit the loop.
 5. Key Characteristics- It is an entry-controlled loop (condition is checked first), it can execute zero or more times depending on the condition, used when the number of repetitions is unknown, the loop must contain a change in condition (like increment/decrement), otherwise it may result in an infinite loop.
-6. Types of while loops-
-   Simple while loop- Repeats until the condition becomes false.
-   Infinite while loop- Runs forever when the condition never becomes false.
-   Nested while loop- A while loop inside another while loop.
+6. Types of while loops-Simple while loop- Repeats until the condition becomes false, Infinite while loop- Runs forever when the condition never becomes false and Nested while loop- A while loop inside another while loop.
-7. Control Statements used with while loop break- Terminates the loop immediately. continue-Skips the current iteration and continues with the next. else- The else block executes when the loop ends normally (not terminated by break).
+7. Control Statements used with while loop-Break- Terminates the loop immediately, Continue-Skips the current iteration and continues with the next and Else- The else block executes when the loop ends normally (not terminated by break).
 8. Fibonacci Series (in Python)-The Fibonacci series is a sequence of numbers where each number is the sum of the two previous numbers.It starts like-0, 1, 1, 2, 3, 5, 8, 13, 21, ...
 # Algorithm-7.1
 1. Start.